 Quick Tip: Not sure if your style is formal or informal?
 Learn more about different garden styles and the characteristics of each in this article.

-Here’s an extra tip that will help you when planting in rows.
 If you’re looking for a more informal look to your garden and you don’t want to just create three straight rows.
-Instead, try mixing the rows of plants together for a more cohesive look.
+Instead, try mixing the rows of plants together for a more casual and carefree look.

 Create a foreground, middle-ground and background with your plants, then weave the plants in and out of each row.
 That medium-sized plants can be pulled forward to the front row and smaller plants can be pulled back into the middle row.